 This unusual bottom of the vat is very well preserved and now adorns the front of the new 1,000-bucket vat.
 It thus brings the circle to full close with the 1,000-bucket vat that was previously in use for many decades.

 The significance of the wooden vat

 The new 1,000-bucket vat is a fascinating gem in the Lenz Moser winery.
 What’s more, wooden vats in general play an important role when it comes to wine ageing.
-The Lenz Moser winery can count the impressive number of 800 barriques as well as 15 large wooden vats, which together corresponds to around 133,390 litres of top-quality vintage wine.
+The Lenz Moser winery can count the impressive number of 850 barriques as well as 17 large wooden vats.
 Lenz Moser has cultivated the tradition of barrique finishing since 1978, thus assuming a pioneering role in Austria.
 Over the past two decades, large wooden barrels have experienced a renaissance at Lenz Moser.
-Der blaue Zweigelt ist eine Kreuzung aus Blaufränkisch &... and cuvée partners such as Cabernet Sauvignon and Merlot are left to age in the 4.000 to 11,000 litre vats.
+Der blaue Zweigelt ist eine Kreuzung aus Blaufränkisch &...
+More and cuvée partners such as Cabernet Sauvignon and Merlot are left to age in the 4.000 to 11,000 litre vats.

 What the winery manager Michael Rethaller appreciates about a wooden barrel is the natural aspect of winemaking – a natural product matures in a natural product.
 Finishing wine in wooden barrels calls for particular know-how, but intuition and experience are crucial for the quality of the wine that matures in these.
 This means that even in a large winery such as Lenz Moser, the emphasis is still on people.
 With wines that bear the signature of the cellar master.